Marvel Adventures

 Marvel Adventures, formerly Marvel Age, was an imprint of Marvel Comics intended for younger audiences, including small children.
 Unlike the standard comics published by Marvel, which often take place in story arcs spanning several issues, each Marvel Adventures comic tells a standalone story.
-In April 2012 it was replaced by all new All Ages line tied to the Marvel Universe block on Disney XD.
+In April 2012 it was replaced by the all new All Ages line tied to the Marvel Universe block on Disney XD.

 History

 Age

 The idea was initially established as the Marvel Age imprint in 2003.
-The Marvel Age name had last been used as the title of a promotional magazine published by Marvel from 1983-1994.
+The Marvel Age name had last been used as the title of a promotional magazine published by Marvel from 1983 to 1994.
 The initial idea for the imprint was to reuse the early plots, written by Stan Lee in the 1960s, in a modern-day setting, with new writers and artists retelling the stories.
 The stories would be published in the standard comic book format and quickly collected and reprinted in manga-style digest size.
 Several titles from Marvel's failed Tsunami line, as well as several other Marvel series, were also collected in this format and released under the Marvel Age banner.
 Each book also contained character concept sketches by the artists on the last pages.